piyushsachdeva/10weeksofcloudops/Week1/README.md

 ## Get Started 🚀
 - Review the challenge requirements. ✔️
-- Dive into AWS, Azure, or GCP documentation to get familiar with the services mentioned. 📖
+- Dive into AWS, Azure, or GCP documentation to familiarize yourself with the services mentioned. 📖
 - Start building your architecture diagram. 🏗️
 - Document your progress in a blog or GitHub Readme. 📝